-In the short-term, a Riverbend home built with SIPs and ICFs reduces the size and cost of the HVAC system needed for your home.
-Professionals work to properly calculate your home’s heating and cooling loads, size your HVAC system, and optimize the sizing of your home’s duct work.
-SIPs and ICFs also reduce construction timelines and thee number of subcontractors needed to build the structural shell of your home.
-These two items translate to money saved.
+In the short-term, for example, a Riverbend home built with SIPs and ICFs reduces the size and cost of the HVAC system needed for your home.
+Our professionals also work to properly calculate your home’s heating and cooling loads, size your HVAC system, and optimize the sizing of your home’s duct work.
+Additionally, SIPs and ICFs reduce construction timelines and the number of subcontractors needed to build the structural shell of your home.
+These items subsequently translate to money saved.

-In the long-term, your energy efficient Riverbend home, with its properly size HVAC system and ducts, combines with your complete, insulated shell to become a crucial factor in receiving an energy efficiency certification for your home.
+Additionally, in the long-term, your energy efficient Riverbend home, with its properly sized HVAC system and ducts, combines with your complete, insulated shell to become a crucial factor in receiving an energy efficiency certification for your home.

 In order to determine the level of energy efficiency your home needs to achieve to be certified, it is recommended you take advantage of programs offered by certified third parties.
 There are several well-known programs that you can avail yourself of, each maintaining its own standards and methods for determining a home’s energy efficiency.
 These third party programs include ENERGY STAR®, and the aforementioned USGBC LEED® and EnerGuide.

-In the United States, Riverbend client, Bob Burnside, sought to attain certification for his Michigan home.
+As another example, Riverbend client, Bob Burnside, sought to attain certification for his Michigan home.
 In addition to the structural insulated panels (SIPs) that comprised the exterior walls and roof, his home used insulated concrete forms (ICFs) in the basement.
 Going a step further, Bob’s home design included two geothermal systems to manage the internal climate and solar panels.
-With these inclusions his timber frame home achieved platinum level certification from the USGBC’s LEED® certification program—the highest possible level.
+Because of these inclusions, his timber frame home achieved platinum level certification from the USGBC’s LEED® certification program—the highest possible level.

 For example, a study funded by the D.C.
 Department of Energy and Environment [ii] matched energy and resource conserving homes against comparable non-green homes.
 Buyers were willing to pay an average premium of 3.46 percent for homes with green features.
 (Harney, 2016)